Need to know

 Pets are welcome at no extra charge.
 See more pet-friendly hotels in Mykonos.

+16-and over only here.
 San Giorgio’s more of a couples’ hideaway (the pool is adults-only).

 San Giorgio Mykonos treads lightly: the hotel uses eco-friendly cleaning products and toiletries, and is equipped with solar panels and water-saving low-flow taps.
 In the kitchen, the emphasis is on fresh, local food from the island’s markets.